signalgone/b1/content/about/index.md

 ---

-Hello, I am currently still a student studying economics and quantitative finance.
-Let's explore the world of quantitative finance together.
+Hello, I am currently still a student, studying economics and quantitative finance in Singapore.
+I am very interested in quantitative finance and financial markets.